jenningsanderson/sotmus-analysis/README.md

 See _description.md_ for a more thorought write-up of the workshop goals and approach.
 These are instructions to set up the analysis environment.

 ## Obtaining the data
 The `data` directory currently includes only sample data for Detroit, Michigan.
-We do, however, have data prepared for other [US cities](#) that is available for download from the following S3 Bucket:
+We do, however, have data prepared for a few other North American cities (see below) that is available for download from the following S3 Bucket:

 ## Running Locally